List of Homeland characters: Numan

-Played by Atheer Adel, Numan is a hacker operating out of Berlin, where he immigrated from Turkey.
-Numan and his partner Korzenik uncover a trove of CIA documents revealing at the CIA and the BND violated the privacy of German citizens as part of a counterterrorism effort.
+Played by Atheer Adel, Numan is a hacker operating out of Berlin, where he immigrated from Turkey after being declared an enemy of the state.
+Numan and his partner Armand Korzenik uncover a trove of CIA documents revealing at the CIA and the BND violated the privacy of German citizens as part of a counterterrorism effort.
 Numan leaks one of the documents to journalist Laura Sutton, who publishes them, causing a national scandal.
 He later contacts Laura personally to give her the rest, but learns that Korzenik sold them to Russian intelligence officers.
 Numan later finds that the Russians murdered Korzenik and his girlfriend.
-Laura introduces Numan to Carrie, who he helps investigate a Russian conspiracy to infiltrate the CIA.
-He is eventually arrested by the BND.
+Laura introduces Numan to Carrie, who he helps investigate the Russian government's infiltration of the CIA's Berlin station.
+He is eventually arrested by the BND, but Astrid makes a deal with Laura to publicly denounce a terror suspect detained by the BND, threatening to deport Numan to Turkey otherwise.
+Laura is forced to cut contact with Numan afterwards.

 Armand Korzenik

 Played by Sven Schelker, Armand Korzenik is a hacker operating in Berlin alongside his partner, Numan.
 The two uncover CIA documents revealing mass violations of the privacy of German citizens by the American and German governments.
 Korzenik attempts to sell copies of the documents to Russian intelligence, but they torture him for the location of the other copies before killing him and his girlfriend.